Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 02 : The Bicycle Thief.md

 Cameron: They’re gonna love us.
 Let’s just be ourselves.

-Mitchell: Or a slightly toned-down version of ourselves.
+Mitchell: Or a **slightly toned-down version** of ourselves.
 I ju- I just don’t want this to become an episode of The Cam Show.

+> * ***tone down*** -- make a speech, an opinion, etc. less extreme or offensive
+>
+>    * In the public glare, its leaders tone down their language.

 Cameron: Oh my gosh, people love The Cam Show.